BY SIGNING UP OR SUBMITTING THE ONLINE APPLICATION YOU ARE AGREEING TO BE LEGALLY RESPONSIBLE FOR ADHERING THESE TERMS AND CONDITIONS

 The following rich media units are included:

-- In-Page Pop-Up ads are displayed on the top of the web page content.
+- Corner Pop-up ads are displayed on the top of the web page content.
 Pop-up is a non-resizable local desktop ad format with a 300x80 px resolution.

-- Pop-Under Tab ads appear in a new inactive browser tab.
+- Tab-under ads appear in a new inactive browser tab.
 Both desktop and mobile platforms support pop-under ads.

 - Push-Down: when displayed on a web page, ads of this format push the main content down.
 This desktop ad format supports custom codes and creatives.